 diem chau also does sewing on porcelain bowls.

-i found this bowl, as well, you can buy it here. pretty nifty to see how people are using this technique in their own way. i like this bowl, because you are allowed to decorate it with whatever pattern you choose to really make it your own.i found another pic showing work of someone who obviously had seen one of my projects in a Lark book. i just can't get over this kind of thing! amazing!
+i found this bowl, as well, you can buy it here. pretty nifty to see how people are using this technique in their own way. i like this bowl, because you are allowed to decorate it with whatever pattern you choose to really make it your own.

 her work: